 The following dimensions enable a (sub) capability: role, process, data (input and output), and tools.

 Figure 2.
-Detailed description of the data management framework dimensions.
+A detailed description of the data quality dimensions.

 There three key groups of the deliverables of data quality sub-capability:

 - Information and data quality requirements